His Dark Materials Trilogy Book Review (Author: Philip Pullman).

 What makes these works so amazing?
 First is the quality of the writing.
 Pullman has a way with words.
 He can make them sound so beautiful and describes in such vibrancy an entirely other world.
 But words alone do not make a story.
 No, the quality of his tale is deep and rich, the light of the world shines bright and one’s imagination easily pulls out the vivid pictures he draws with words.
 But even beyond this, it is the theories and the mysteries which he throws at the reader which draw this book above the masses of quality reads and enters it into the realm of classics.
 His discussion of daemons and dust and angels all are worthwhile and offer a philosophical as well as entertaining read.

 With that said, some may be amazed to hear me sing the praises of Pullman.
 My personal belief system is Protestant Christian and yet Pullman is an outspoken agnostic.
 In fact, while his first work is extremely subtle, and the second slightly more outspoken, by the third work it is evident that Pullman intends to undermine many of the basic beliefs of Christianity.
-Pullman has made no attempt to hide his aims and the work is as much a work of entertaining fiction as it is a philosophical treatise.
+Pullman has made no attempt to hide his aims and the work is as much entertaining fiction as it is a philosophical treatise.

 Secondly, the book offers wonderful insights into the majesty of God.
 As Pullman discloses pictures of angelic beings, portrays the complexity of the universe, and contemplates the scientific topics that boggle the minds of modern scientists he unwittingly offers insight and wisdom which a Christian can well utilize.